Paul J.M. Maas & Hiltje Maas-van de Kamer

 Distinguishing characters (always present)

-- The genus Escallonia is native in the Neotropics and the USA.
+- Thurnia is native in the Neotropics and is not cultivated.

 A.P.G.
 III.
 2009.
 An update of the Angiosperm Phylogeny Group classification for the orders and families of flowering plants: APG III.
 Bot.
 J. Linnean Soc.
 161: 105-121.

 Cronquist, A. 1981.
 An integrated system of classification of flowering plants.
 Columbia University Press.
 New York

 Kubitzki, K. 1998.
 Thurniaceae.
 In: Kubitzki, K. (ed.).
 The families and genera of vascular plants, vol. 4.
 Flowering Plants -Monocotyledons.
 Alismatanae and Commelinanae (except Gramineae), pp. 455-457.
 Springer Verlag, Berlin, etc.

 Maas, P.J.M. & Westra, L.Y.Th.
 2005.
 Neotropical Plant Families.
 A concise guide of vascular plants in the Neotropics.
 3rd ed., p.
 88. A.R.G.
 Gantner Verlag K.G., Ruggell.

 Stevenson, D.W.
 2004.
 Thurniaceae.
 In: Smith, N.P., Mori, S.A., Henderson, A., Stevenson, D.W., and Heald, S.V. (eds.).
 Flowering plants of the Neotropics. pp. 486-487.
 Princeton University Press, Oxford and Princeton.

 Takhtajan, A. 1997.
 Flowering Plants.
 Second edition.
 Springer Verlag, Berlin.